 It’s time for winter break!
 That means kids are heading home to enjoy the holidays with family and friends.
-Children with developmental disabilities, learning disabilities, or attention issues may struggle with the transition from routine daily life into holiday celebrations.
+Disabled children may struggle with the transition from routine daily life into holiday celebrations.

-Social stories are a great resource for children with any sort of difficulty with comprehension.
+Social stories are a great resource for children with any sort of comprehension difficulties.
 They use images, words, or some combination of both to explain specific occurrences, social interactions, concepts, skills, or behaviors.
 Many families of children with cognitive disabilities benefit from showing them social stories before a new event or change in daily schedule.

 We put together a resource with some free social stories from around the web that will help your little one prepare for winter break and holiday celebrations!